 Louis Marchand, two Harpsichord Books.

-Galland translates The
+Galland translated The

-Arabian Night .to french.
+Arabian Night to french.

 Clérambault, Harpsichord Book.

 Comparaison de la musique italienne et de la Musique française